serenity-bdd/serenity-journey-demo/README.md

     $ mvn clean verify

-## Part 1 - Classic Serenity

 ### Exercise 1 - Record a new todo action for future use

 1. Open the `add_new_todos.feature` file to work on the `Record a new todo action for future use` scenario.
 Implement the `I need to buy some milk` method:

         @Given("^I need to (?:.*)$")
         public void i_need_to_add_a_new_task() throws Throwable {
             jane.opens_the_todo_application();
         }

 2. In the `RecordTodoStepDefinitions` class, implement the “When I add the todo action”  step definition

         @When("^I (?:add|have added) the todo action '(.*)'$")
         public void i_add_the_todo_action(String actionName) throws Throwable {